STOR-i/Changepoints.jl/README.md

 - `Normal(:?, :?)`: Normally distributed data with changing mean and variance
 - `Exponential(:?)`: data distributed as Exponential distribution with changing mean
 - `Gamma(:?, β)`: data distributed as Gamma distribution with changing shape parameter and known rate parameter `β`

+See documentation for `@segment_cost` for a full list of available cost functions for penalty-based changepoint methods.

 Currently, this package supports the Plots package for the convenient plotting of the results.
 This package must be explicity loaded to make use of this functionality.